An invitation to Alexandrov geometry: CAT(0) spaces: Geodesics, triangles, and hinges

-Again, given a triple $p,q,r\in \spc{X}$ there may be no triangle $\trig p q r$ simply because one of the pairs of these points can not be joined by a geodesic.
+Again, given a triple $p,q,r\in \spc{X}$ there may be no triangle $\trig p q r$ simply because one of the pairs of these points cannot be joined by a geodesic.
 Also, many different triangles with these vertices may exist, any of which can be denoted by $\trig p q r$.
-However, if we write $\trig p q r$, it means that we made a choice of such a triangle, that is, we fixed a choice of the geodesics $[q r], [r p]$ and $[p q]$.
+However, if we write $\trig p q r$, it means that we have made a choice of such a triangle; that is, we have fixed a choice of the geodesics $[q r]$, $[r p]$, and $[p q]$.

 The value

 will be called the {}\emph{perimeter of the triangle} $\trig p q r$.